-- Base Salary provides fixed annual compensation and is targeted in approximately the 50th percentile range of market for comparable companies ("Market").
-Individual performance, along with market and other considerations, are also factors considered by the Compensation Committee in making annual base salary adjustments.
-Base salary generally represents the largest current component of annual compensation to executive officers.
-While the principal objective of base salary is to attract and retain highly talented executives, base salary is also used to motivate sustained individual performance. - Annual Performance Bonuses are awarded by the Compensation Committee on a discretionary basis based on the Compensation Committee's assessment of achievement of annual goals.
-Annual bonuses are generally targeted by the Compensation Committee to put the total cash compensation in approximately the 50th percentile range of Market.
-In the case of exceptional company and individual performance, the Compensation Committee structures the possibility of total cash compensation of up to approximately the 75th percentile of Market.
+- Base Salary provides fixed annual compensation for performing day-to-day responsibilities.
+The Compensation Committee intends to achieve over time base salary of approximately the 50th percentile range of market for comparable companies ("Market").
+Individual performance, along with market and other considerations, are also factors considered by the Compensation Committee in making annual base salary adjustments. - Annual Performance Bonuses are awarded by the Compensation Committee on a discretionary basis based on the Compensation Committee's assessment of achievement of annual goals.
+The Compensation Committee intends that salary and annual bonuses together will over time generally achieve approximately the 50th percentile range of Market for total cash compensation and in the case of exceptional company and individual performance, up to approximately the 75th percentile of Market.
 Bonuses are generally payable in cash, although the Compensation Committee retains the flexibility to pay bonuses in other forms of compensation.
 Bonuses are designed to reward executives for the Company's overall performance in a given year to encourage executives to create and protect stockholder value and focus executives on short-term bonus objectives that are expected to have a positive impact on our success. - Long-Term Equity Incentive Compensation has historically been in the form of stock options but may also consist of restricted stock or other equity incentives awarded under plans approved by our stockholders.
-Annual long-term equity compensation is generally targeted at approximately the 50th percentile of Market with the potential to be at up to approximately the 75th percentile based on outstanding performance.
-The metric that we use to compare our option grants against option grants for comparable positions at comparable companies is a blend of the Black-Scholes valuation of options granted, the number of options granted and the annual grant as a percentage of total shares outstanding.
+Awards to our CEO are approved by our stockholders.
+The Compensation Committee intends that over time annual long-term equity compensation will generally achieve approximately the 50th percentile of Market with the potential to be at up to approximately the 75th percentile based on outstanding performance.
+We compare our option grants against option grants for comparable positions at comparable companies through a blend of the Black-Scholes valuation of options granted and the annual grant as a percentage of total shares outstanding.
+We also consider the annual and cumulative equity plan dilution against the Named Peers to ensure overall equity usage is competitive and reasonable.
 Other factors that may affect our long-term equity compensation grants include the amount and monetary value of current options outstanding, the number of option grants made in prior years, Company and individual performance, and competitive and other factors.
 Our long-term equity compensation awards are designed and structured to align our executive officers' long-term interests with those of our stockholders.
 Because options have an exercise price equal to or greater than the share price on the date of grant, they have value only when the value of our stock increases.
 Therefore, our executives only receive value as value is created for stockholders.
-Options generally vest over time and have historically been granted at annual intervals, thereby serving as an important retention device.
-To the extent that performance-based awards have been used, the performance condition has been related to a future milestone, such as FDA approval of a product candidate, and vesting of the option occurs on a set date after the performance condition has been satisfied.
+Options generally vest over time and have historically been granted at annual intervals, thereby serving as an important retention and motivation device.
+Vesting may also be contingent on performance conditions.
 Typically ten-year grants, our options provide incentives for sustained long-term performance.

-• Insurance and retirement benefits consist of health, dental, life and disability insurance and a 401(k) retirement match, and are provided to all employees.
+• Insurance and retirement benefits consist of health, dental, life and long term disability insurance and a 401(k) plan retirement match, and are provided to all employees.
 Executives do not have any benefits that are not available to other employees.